rizwan95/ohmyswift.com/_posts/2020-03-18-using-uicollectionviewcompositionallayout-in-ios-12-and-earlier.md

 title: "Using UICollectionViewCompositionalLayout in iOS 12 and earlier"
 date: 2020-03-18 19:42 +0530
 category: UICollectionView
-tags: [Swift, uicollectionview, uicollectionviewcompositionallayout, collection view, compositional layouts]
+tags: [swift, uicollectionview, uicollectionviewcompositionallayout, collection view, compositional layouts]
 comments: true
 author: Rizwan Ahmed A
 summary: Apple added a brand new API "**UICollectionViewCompositionalLayout**" to the UIKit.
 Well how do we use it in iOS 12.0 and earlier?
 Well, lets find out.